 Rural Health and Wellbeing

 The Rural Health and Wellbeing research group carries out innovative research and evaluation in the area of rural health, health services and community wellbeing.
-Based within the Division of Health Research, the group collaborates with other researchers in Inverness, Moray and Lews Castle Colleges as well as being a member of the Digital Health Institute and RGU-UHI collaboration.
+The group collaborates with other researchers in Inverness, Moray and Lews Castle Colleges, is part of the Institute of Health Research and Innovation, as well as being a member of the Digital Health Institute and RGU-UHI collaboration.

 We aim to contribute to the knowledge base on preventing ill-health and promoting wellbeing.
 Our research not only enhances understanding of patterns and experiences of health, illness and their underlying drivers, but also contributes to the development of health services policy and delivery that functions in as effective and appropriate ways as possible for staff, patients and families.